Neutered pets often live longer, and make better companions.

 All animals which are neutered at Cedarmount will be given strong pain relief by injection, and this can be topped up with oral pain killers as necessary.
 You will be given appropriate advice when you collect your pet after the operation.
 In the majority of cases, the use of modern anaesthesia, pain relief, and the application of gentle tissue handling during the procedures, facilitates discharge home on the same day as the operation.
 Occasional animals will require an overnight stay, but nearly all are done as day procedures.

-We send all animals home with an Elizabethan collar to assist in minimising any interference with the surgical wound.
+We send all animals home with an Elizabethan collar or a nice comfy body suit (Dogease) to assist in minimising any interference with the surgical wound.
 We are proud of our surgery, most wounds have no skin sutures, utilising a combination of dissolving buried sutures, and flexible tissue adhesives.
 This greatly reduces the animals desire to lick the wound.
 No-one wants to have to re-suture a wound – it is your responsibility to stop any animal removing the sutures – please use the collar provided if you think he/she is/may lick excessively at wound.